-Missing the freedom of owning a car, Irish expat Rebecca Taylor, an Industrial designer (28) based in Amsterdam, noticed that one of her Dutch neighbours was using a Greenwheels car.
+Missing the freedom of car ownership, Rebecca Taylor noticed that one of her Dutch neighbors was using a Greenwheels car.
 She checked out the Greenwheels website and decided to join.

-“I found the initial outlay wasn’t too much, and decided it was worth taking the risk,” says Rebecca, who wasn’t fazed by the all-Dutch language instructions.
+“I found the initial outlay wasn’t too much.
+It was worth taking the risk,” says Rebecca, who wasn’t fazed by the Dutch-language instructions.
 “I understood a third of it and went for it anyhow,” she says.

-To begin, the customer must fill in an online application form and – once their driving license is verified, they receive a chip card and a pin code through the post.
+To begin, the customer must fill in an online application form.
+Once their driving license is verified, they receive a chip card and a pin code through the post.